zed-industries/zed/docs/src/assistant/prompting.md

 You can manually add the default prompt using the `/default` command.

-***Advanced Note:***

-- Remember, commands are only evaluated when the context is created, so a command like `/now` won't continuously update, or `/file` commands won't keep their contents up to date.
+> **Note:** Remember, commands are only evaluated when the context is created, so a command like `/now` won't continuously update, or `/file` commands won't keep their contents up to date.

 ## Commands in Prompts